josephhutch/aether/README.md

 date: date the post was generated (automatically generated)
 description: "Description of the post (displayed in the post's card)"
 categories: ["Add comma s categories here", "another category"]
-featuredImage: "URL to the page's featured image, used as the card image and the image at the top of the article"
-featuredImageDescription: "Description for the featured image, used as the alt text"
 displayInMenu: whether you would like the post to show up in the navigation menu (true, false)
 displayInList: whether you would like the post to be listed on the home page and category pages (true, false)
 draft: if the page is a draft (true, false)
+resources:
+- name: featuredImage
+  src: "URL to the page's featured image, used as the card image and the image at the top of the article"
+  params:
+    description: "Description for the featured image, used as the alt text"
 ---
 ```